viblo/pymunk/README.rst

 * pygame (optional, you need it to run the pygame based demos)
 * pyglet (optional, you need it to run the pyglet based demos)
+* setuptools (optional, for some uses of setup.py)
 * sphinx (optional, you need it to build documentation)
 * ctypeslib & GCC_XML (optional, you need them to generate new bindings)